|come on in ... |

 Racing is organised Monday and Wednesday evenings in the summer and at least one day at the weekend from Easter through till Boxing Day.
 The club provides safety cover when racing is in progress.
 There is a mixture of class racing and more general handicap racing.
 Our most enthusiastic dinghy classes being Scorpion, Contender, Laser 2000 and Laser 4000 with growing fleets of foiling Moths, Phantoms and Ospreys challenging the ever popular Lasers and Wayfarers.

-CadetsThere is a very lively Cadet Section to cater for 8 -18 yr. olds.
+CadetsThere is a very lively Cadet Section to cater for 8 -18 yr. olds, who are either cadet members or part of a family membership .
 They meet on Friday evenings to provide training and sailing supervised by a dedicated band of parents and helpers.
-Youngsters are expected to be able to sail to the standard of RYA start sailing scheme level 2 before they can take the helm themselves and they are encouraged to do this with a training centre before joining.
-If they cannot sail they may be able to go out with an adult helper if a suitable boat is available.
-Parents of those under 12 must stay at the club and may be asked to help with the sessions or with light club maintenance.
+Pre-registration required at the start of the season.
+Youngsters are expected to be able to sail to the standard of RYA start sailing scheme level 2 before they can take the helm themselves and they are encouraged to do this with a training centre or by joining CCSC Optimist training.
+Parents must stay at the club and may be asked to help with the sessions or with light club maintenance.

-Typically our cadets initially sail Toppers, Optimists, Mirrors and Cadets, and are encouraged to join in with club racing either crewing for an older sailor or competing in their own boat.
+Typically our cadets initially sail Toppers, Optimists, and Picos, and are encouraged to join in with sailing for all and club racing either crewing for an older sailor or competing in their own boat.
 They soon progress, some venturing onto the regional and national circuits bringing back trophies from far and wide

 Club boatsThe club has 3 Toppers, bought with Lottery funding, 2 Lasers and a 420 available for members to hire.